MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-tab.md

 ## View the ARIA attributes of an element

-ARIA attributes ensure that screen readers have all of the information that they need in order to properly represent the contents of a page.
+ARIA attributes ensure that assistive technologies such as screen readers have all of the information that they need in order to properly represent the contents of a page.

 View the ARIA attributes of an element in the **Accessibility** tab.